mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### External Proposals

-Add and Remove proposals can be constructed and sent to the group by a party that is outside the group.
-For example, a Delivery Service might propose to remove a member of a group who has been inactive for a long time, or propose adding a newly-hired staff member to a group representing a real-world team.
-Proposals originating outside the group are identified by a `external` or `new_member` SenderType in MLSPlaintext.
+Add and Remove proposals can be constructed and sent to the group by a party that is outside the group, indicated by an `external` SenderType.
+This is useful in cases where, for example, an automated service might propose to remove a member of a group who has been inactive for a long time, or propose adding a newly-hired staff member to a group representing a real-world team.

 ReInit proposals can also be sent to the group by an `external` sender, for example to enforce a changed policy regarding MLS version or ciphersuite.

-The `new_member` SenderType is used for clients proposing that they themselves be added.
-For this ID type the sender value MUST be zero and the Proposal type MUST be Add.
-The MLSPlaintext MUST be signed with the private key corresponding to the KeyPackage in the Add message.
-Recipients MUST verify that the MLSPlaintext carrying the Proposal message is validly signed with this key.

-The `external` SenderType is reserved for signers that are pre-provisioned to the clients within a group.
-It can only be used if the `external_senders` extension is present in the group's group context extensions.
+The `external` SenderType requires that signers are pre-provisioned to the clients within a group and can only be used if the `external_senders` extension is present in the group's GroupContext.

 An external proposal MUST be sent as an MLSPlaintext object, since the sender will not have the keys necessary to construct an MLSCiphertext object.